 3 – Denzel Washington stars in Dan Gilroy’s legal drama “Inner City,” the writer/director’s follow-up to his critically-acclaimed indie thriller, “Nightcrawler.”
 With comparisons being made to Sidney Lumet’s 1982 classic “The Verdict,” in which Paul Newman plays a lawyer who attempts to save his own career by taking on a medical malpractice case, Washington leads as an attorney dealing with a major change at his firm when he finds out some unfavorable things about his late partner, and decides to right his wrongs.
 That’s all we know about the project at this time, as casting on the project continues.
 Colin Farrell is the only other actor who’s been announced as attached at this time.
 Apparently the project, which isn’t set up at any studio yet, generated early buzz at the Toronto film market last fall, where it was formally shopped to buyers.
 Jennifer Fox, who produced Gilroy’s brother Tony Gilroy’s “Michael Clayton” and Lynne Ramsay’s “We Need to Talk About Kevin” (both strong, critically-acclaimed dramas) will also produce “Inner City.”
 So there’s talent here both in front of and behind the camera.
 Among its producers and backers are Charles D. King’s MACRO, which also backed Denzel Washington’s multiple Oscar nominated “Fences.”
 “Inner City” doesn’t have a release date set yet, but the film is scheduled to film this year, and may be done in time for a late fall release.

-10 - A film adaptation of “The Personal History of Rachel Dupree,” written by Ann Weisgarber, a period piece set in the American midwest that also stars Viola Davis, with Mahershala Ali and Quvenzhané Wallis joining her in front of the camera.
+10 – Another title that doesn’t have a release date, but just may premiere later this year is a film adaptation of “The Personal History of Rachel Dupree,” written by Ann Weisgarber, a period piece set in the American midwest that also stars Viola Davis, with Mahershala Ali and Quvenzhané Wallis joining her in front of the camera.
 Claire McCarthy, an Australian filmmaker, screenwriter, producer and visual artist, is adapting the novel and will direct as well.
 Davis is also executive producing (with partner Julius Tennon) via their JuVee Productions shingle.
-Production was set to begin some time this year, but with Davis also filming Steve McQueen's "Widows," as well as next season of "How to Get Away With Murder," and Mahershala Ali picking up a couple of projects after his acclaimed performance in "Moonlight" for which he won an Oscar, "Dupree" may be pushed to 2018, or beyond.
-It's a project that's been in development for about 6 years now since Viola Davis optioned the novel.
-I'm sure she'd like to finally get it done.
+Production was set to begin some time this year, but with Davis also potentially filming Steve McQueen’s “Widows,” as well as next season of “How to Get Away With Murder,” and Mahershala Ali picking up a couple of projects after his acclaimed performance in “Moonlight” for which he’s nominated for an Oscar, “Dupree” may be pushed to 2018, or beyond.
+It’s a project that’s been in development for about 6 years now since Viola Davis optioned the novel.
+I’m sure she’d like to finally get it done.
 “The Personal History of Rachel DuPree” opens a window on the little-known history of African American homesteaders and gives voice to an unexpected heroine.
 It’s a sad, heavy, tragic tale about a family.
 It’s a well-written, well-researched, detailed, sometimes engrossing piece of award-winning literature that puts the reader right in the place (the badlands of South Dakota) and time (early 1900s); but I wonder if it’s one that might instead be best appreciated in book form only.
-It does have Oscar material written all over it, especially with 2 of its stars winning Oscars this year (Davis and Ali).
+It does have Oscar material written all over it.

 And there are a few others in early stages of development, but I have no reason to include them here without some information on where each one stands.

-I’ll end by repeating what I said at the start: it's only February, so there's a lot of cinema left to see this year; there will always be those titles that we know nothing about that are suddenly announced; there are top film festivals where Oscar-caliber films typically premiere, so I expect there'll be a few this year at festivals like the Toronto International Film Festival, Venice and Telluride.
-Although, typically, before those festivals arrive, we already have some idea of what's coming.
-By August of last year, my list was pretty much complete and I didn't have to make any adjustments for the rest of the year.
+I’ll end by repeating what I said at the start – this is just a starter list; it’s only February, so there’s a lot of cinema left to see this year; there will always be those titles that we know nothing about that are suddenly announced; there are top film festivals where Oscar-caliber films typically premiere, so I expect there’ll be a few this year at festivals like the Toronto International Film Festival, Venice and Telluride.
+Although, typically, before those festival arrive, we already have some idea of what’s coming.
+By August of last year, my list was pretty much complete and I didn’t have to make any adjustments for the rest of the year.
 So between now and August, expect updates.
-There will be additions and subtractions as the year progresses and I'll continue to update the list as I receive new information that leads to necessary edits.
-I’m looking forward to seeing what this list looks like by the end of summer of this year, when we know a lot more than we do today.
+So there will be additions and subtractions as the year progresses and I’ll continue to update the list as I receive new information that leads to necessary edits.
+I’m looking forward to seeing what this list looks like by the summer of this year, when we know a lot more than we do today.

 Feel free to chime in if you think there’s a film that should be on this list, but isn’t – likely because I just didn’t think of it.